Analysis | The Pa. county that explains how Biden won big while other Democrats struggled

 Chester County voters supported Barack Obama in 2008, Mitt Romney in 2012 and Hillary Clinton in 2016.
 But when Costello retired at the end of 2018, Chester County seemed to be marching toward solid blue status, with three straight elections resulting in blowouts against Republicans.

 Sure enough, the county delivered big time this month for Biden, whose Delaware home is just 30 minutes down the road.
 Chester County provided Biden the largest percentage gain of any county in Pennsylvania.
-Biden won by nearly 54,000 votes, a victory of more than 17 percentage points in the onetime Republican stronghold.
+He won by nearly 54,000 votes, a victory of more than 17 percentage points in the onetime Republican stronghold.

-Add in the three other large suburban counties, and Philadelphia, and Biden emerged from Philadelphia’s “Big 5” with a vote margin of more than 765,000 votes over President Trump, larger than any Democratic presidential candidate this century, the anchor of an overall statewide victory of more than 80,000 votes.
+Add the three other large suburban counties, and Philadelphia, and Biden emerged from Philadelphia’s “Big 5” with a vote margin of more than 765,000 votes over President Trump, larger than any Democratic presidential candidate this century, the anchor of an overall statewide victory of more than 80,000 votes.

-State Attorney General Joshua Shapiro wracked up similar margins across the region en route to a reelection victory that puts him at the top of Democratic wish lists for gubernatorial candidates in 2022.
+State Attorney General Joshua Shapiro racked up similar margins across the region en route to a reelection victory that puts him at the top of Democratic wish lists for gubernatorial candidates in 2022.

 But Shapiro’s margin in Chester County, 11 percentage points, trailed Biden’s.
-Two other Democratic candidates, for treasurer and auditor general, eked out single-digit margins in Chester County, a big reason they lost their statewide races.
+Two other Democratic candidates, for treasurer and auditor general, eked out single-digit margins in Chester County, a big reason that they lost their statewide races.

 It has left Democrats wondering: Is Chester County truly becoming a Democratic bastion?
 Or are the suburb’s well-educated voters turned off by Trump but willing to support Republicans in other races?